Research within the Section of Chemistry

 At Ångström, one of the research fields within chemistry is focused on the development of renewable energy sources and energy carriers.
 This area occupies a special position in Uppsala and includes solar cells, artificial photosynthesis, hydrogen production, fuel cells, biofuels from biomass and smarter batteries.
 World-leading research collaborative projects map the structure of metals and chemical compounds, including those with unique catalytic activity, electrical conductivity, and the ability to store energy, contributing to future sustainable energy systems.

-The Department of Chemistry – Ångström is organised into seven research programmes:
+The Department of Chemistry – Ångström is organised into six research programmes:

 The Chemistry Departments runs or participates in several research centers and other larger collaborations within and outside Uppsala University: